JoannaPicetti/Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens/README.md

 But we have to move forward & fast → We don’t have time to waste → because of that I built →

-#SOLUTION
+# SOLUTION

 Planetary DAO and its respective protocols,

-•Global Taxation Protocol
+• Global Taxation Protocol
-•Interplanetary ID system - Global NFT Passports •Planetary ID wallets
+• Interplanetary ID system - Global NFT Passports
+• Planetary ID wallets

 To create → Global Government

 Some core use cases of Planetary DAO - Global Governement

-•Land registry
+• Land registry
-•Transparent gov spending
+• Transparent gov spending
-•Automated taxation Global Tax
+• Automated taxation Global Tax
-•UBI
+• UBI

 Some core use cases of Planet Earth NFT Passports

-•Voting
-•Taxation
+• Voting
+• Taxation
-•Border crossing
+• Border crossing
-•Medical records
+• Medical records

 (or you could get a loan, or purchase a house, etc… all you do in your Nation but worldwide)

-#Planetary ID wallets → Digital Identity Wallets ( Decentralized Identity )
+# Planetary ID wallets → Digital Identity Wallets ( Decentralized Identity )

 Citizens
 Nations States
 Companies

-#Data Integrity prevent,
+# Data Integrity prevent,

 •Fake news
 •Campaign disinformation
 •Hacking database
 •Hacking the voting software

-#Appendix
+# Appendix

-*A digital identity wallet enables a user to establish relationships and interact with third parties in a trusted manner.
+* A digital identity wallet enables a user to establish relationships and interact with third parties in a trusted manner.
 It is a piece of software, which helps you to stay in control of your messaging, security, health records, privacy, purchases etc…

 “DECENTRALIZE IDENTITIES GIVES INDIVIDUALS CONTROL OVER THEIR OWN IDENTITY SO THAT THEY CAN DECIDE HOW THEIR PERSONAL INFORMATION IS SHARED AND ACCESSED, ENABLING TRUSTED INTERACTIONS WHILE PRESERVING PRIVACY. “